ejacky/literator.io/README.md

 Idea came accidentally when I thought: "Wondering how many poems from the school course do I still remember?".

-Second goal was to write some *Perfect Code* every good developer seek for in their work.
-Code fully covered with Unit and End-to-end tests.
+Second goal was to polish skills, write some *Perfect Code* every good developer seek for in their work, and I hope I succeed with it.
+Also code is fully covered with set of Unit and End-to-end tests.

 ## Prerequisites